RikudouSage/LemmyAutomod/README.md

 `docker exec -it lemmy_automod_1 bin/console app:test:notification "Test message"`

 ## 4. Add rules to database

+> Since version 2.13.0 you can use an API to control all the below settings, more on that below

 LemmyAutomod will run rules over any new content.
 To set the rules, you add them into the SQLite database.
 Detailed information about the tables is listed in [Table Descriptions](#table-descriptions).